GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

 ```

 ## Deploying changes to load balancer configurations
 Load balancers consists of many resources depending on each other.
-The [Global external Application Load Balancer architecture for serverless apps diagram](https://cloud.google.com/load-balancing/docs/application-load-balancer#global-external) shows structure of a Global external Application Load Balancer, but others are similiar.
+The [Global external Application Load Balancer architecture for serverless apps diagram](https://cloud.google.com/load-balancing/docs/application-load-balancer#global-external) shows the structure of a Global external Application Load Balancer, but others are similiar.

 ![Global external Application Load Balancer architecture for serverless apps diagram](https://cloud.google.com/static/load-balancing/images/lb-serverless-simple-ext-https.svg)

-To prevent disruption to the traffic change configuration of the load balancer that requires replacing a resource currently in use by other resources will fail.
+To prevent disruption to the traffic, any change to the configuration of the load balancer that requires replacing a resource currently in use by other resources will fail.
 For example, replacing a backend service that a URL map still references will fail because it would disrupt traffic during the replacement process.

-Following changes result in resource replacement:
+The following changes result in resource replacements:

 * changing name, project, network, subnetwork, region, zone
 * (Backend service) changing of the load balancing scheme
-* (Forwarding rule) almost all changes
+* (Forwarding rule) almost any change
 * (SSL certificate) changing of the key/certificate for un-managed and list of domains for managed SSL certificates
-* (Network Endpoint Groups) almost all changes
+* (Network Endpoint Groups) almost any change

 ### Changing the Network Endpoint Group

-Lets start with the example of Load Balancer that is using Cloud Run in Serverless NEG:
+Let's start with the example of a Load Balancer that is using Cloud Run via Serverless NEG:

 ```hcl
 module "addresses" {
   source     = "./fabric/modules/net-address"